Mademoiselle Zazie

-Mademoiselle Zazie (also known as Miss Zazie) is an animated television series produced by Cyber Group Studios and Scrawl Studios.
-It debuted on France 5's Zouzous block on August 24, 2013.
+Mademoiselle Zazie (also known as Miss Zazie) is an animated television series produced in 2013 by Cyber Group Studios and Scrawl Studios, and broadcast on France 5's Zouzous block from August 24, 2013 to an unknown date of 2014.
+A single season of 13 episodes was produced.

+Premise

-The series is about 7-year-old best friends Zazie and Max, who live by the seaside with the others and have fun together.
+Mademoiselle Zazie is about two 7-year-old best friends named Zazie and Max, who live by the seaside with the others and have fun together.